 You may also need to factor in the cost of a premium theme.
 While there are many free themes available in Tumblr’s official repository, you may have to opt for a premium theme to get the exact look you want for your site.
 Premium themes range from $9 to $49.

 Tumblr, like the free blogging platform Blogger, does not run ads on its users’ blogs.
-Since platforms like Wix and Weebly do run ads on their free users’ sites, this makes Tumblr an appealing option for beginners and other types of users with small budgets.
+Since platforms like Wix and Weebly do run ads on their free users’ sites, Tumblr is an appealing option for beginners and other types of users with small budgets.

 WordPress’s open-source software is free to download and install, but there are costs associated with running a site on this self-hosted platform.
-To launch your site, you’ll have to pay for domain registration, which costs between $10 to 40 per year, and hosting.
-Hosting can range from $3 to $300 per month, depending on both the provider and type of hosting you sign up for.
+To launch your site, you’ll have to pay for domain registration and hosting.
+For domain registration, you’ll pay between $10 to $40 per year.
+Hosting can range from $3 to $300 per month, depending on the provider and type of hosting you sign up for.

 There are other potential costs associated with your site’s design.
 If you don’t find a free theme that meets your exact specifications, then you may need to purchase a premium theme, which typically costs somewhere between $60 and $200.
 You may also need to purchase premium plugins, some of which require a one-time fee while others require an annual subscription.